How Much Do Your Hacked Accounts Cost on the Dark Web?

 Avoid checking sensitive accounts when using public wifi.

-Whether through a phone call, email, or text, make sure you thoroughly investigate anyone even hinting that you need to change your password.
+Whether through a phone call, email, or text, thoroughly investigate anyone, even hinting that you need to change your password.

 If someone sends you a link to update your credentials, thoroughly examine the link and website.
 Oftentimes, phishers will create a duplicate website that looks official but contains some irregularities.
-Sometimes their email addresses may contain a word like ‘Venmo’ in them, but it won’t be an official company email address.
+Sometimes their email addresses may contain a word like ‘Venmo’, but it won’t be an official company email address.

-If anyone ever asks for your password, it’s safe to assume they’re a hacker.
+If anyone ever asks for your password, it’s safe to assume they’re hackers.

-If you think you’ve been hacked, reach out to a cybersecurity expert at Hacked.com immediately.
+If you think you’ve been hacked, immediately contact a cybersecurity expert at Hacked.com.

 Featured image by Sergey Nivens from Shutterstock.com